Huntsman-Studio/oliorama/wp-content/plugins/wt-woocommerce-sequential-order-numbers/README.txt

 == Installation and Setup of the Sequential Order Number Plugin ==

-To learn about the installation and setup of this free sequential order plugin, visit the <a rel="nofollow" href="https://www.webtoffee.com/sequential-order-number-woocommerce-plugin-user-guide/"> WooCommerce sequential order number plugin</a> documentation.
+To learn about the installation and setup of this free sequential order plugin, visit the <a rel="nofollow" href="https://www.webtoffee.com/sequential-order-number-woocommerce-plugin-user-guide/" target="_blank" > WooCommerce sequential order number plugin</a> documentation.

 ==Premium Version Features==